SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 Both of these cases are useful in different circumstances.

 As noted, :class:`TextView` is designed as a pointer style class.
-Therefore it has an increment operator which is equivalent to :func:`TextView::remove_prefix`, and a dereference operator, which act the same way as on a pointer.
+Therefore it has an increment operator which is equivalent to :libswoc:`TextView::remove_prefix`, and a dereference operator, which act the same way as on a pointer.
 The difference is the view knows where the end of the view is.
 This provides a comfortably familiar way of iterating through a view, the main difference being checking the view itself rather than a dereference of it (like a C-style string) or a range limit.